pin-yu/datalab-drinks-backend/README.md

 ## POST: `/v2/orders`
 - requires json body
 - if you want to update the order, just re-post
-    - The server considers the value of `order_by` as key
+    - The server considers the value of `order_by` as a key

 ```json
 {